gilbva/shrike/README.md

 ```

 ## Components
 **ShrikeIoC** manages the concept of components, a component is a java annotated class (with the **@Component** annotation), **ShrikeIoC** will instantiate this class for you when it is required.
-A component class may be declared as public, but if you desire to hide the class from other package it may be declared as package private too.
+A component class may be declared as public, but if you desire to hide the class from other package it may be declared as private too.
 A **ShrikeIoC** component looks like this:
 ```java
 import com.github.gilbva.shrikeioc.annotations.Component;